-Splayer (version 3.5) is a lightweight, open-source media player that carries quite a few features underneath its simple interface, making it very user-friendly.
+Splayer [No Longer Available] (version 3.5) is a lightweight, open-source media player that carries quite a few features underneath its simple interface, making it very user-friendly.
 It uses the GPU to render videos, just like the video players listed here that support GPU acceleration and pretty much leave the CPU alone to carry out other tasks.

 Splayer (which stands for Shooter player) plays major video and audio formats, as well as Blu-Ray and DVDs.

 Now, whether or not you’ve set it as your default player, you can easily drag-and-drop media files onto the player.

 In playing an audio clip, you won’t have any visualizations as it shines with a minimal interface.
 To enable more options, right-click inside the player.

 Let’s go over some of the player’s features (using the open movie, Big Buck Bunny).

 Upon downloading the player (I’m using the portable version which runs beautifully and is available here in a ~8MB .7z file, so you can unzip and extract with 7-Zip ), you’ll be able to set whether you want it to become your preferred media player for audio clips, video files or both.

 Playing Incomplete Files

 If you want to make sure your video file is high-definition, for example, playing incomplete files in Splayer is a no-brainer.

 You can choose whether your computer should go into Sleep mode, go on Standby, shut down, or log off, which can come in handy to automate things, or if you have a long movie that might make you fall asleep.
 To access these options, right-click on the video area, head to Playback, then select the preferred task.